-Patrick Yarborough is a commercial litigator with experience representing clients in all aspects of litigation, including mediation, arbitration and trial.
-Mr. Yarborough served as lead counsel for an oilfield services company in a successful arbitration and has represented clients in Harris County district court hearings.
-As a participant in the city of Houston’s Volunteer Prosecutor Program, he has won jury trials.
+Patrick Yarborough is a commercial litigator with experience representing plaintiffs and defendants in all aspects of litigation, including discovery, mediation, arbitration, and trial.
+Mr. Yarborough served as lead counsel for an oilfield services company in a successful arbitration and has argued numerous hearings in state and federal court.
+As a participant in the city of Houston’s Volunteer Prosecutor Program, he has won many jury trials.

 Before joining AZA, Mr. Yarborough was an associate in the litigation section at Andrews Kurth Kenyon LLP for nearly three years.
-He also served as a briefing attorney to Texas Supreme Court Chief Justice Nathan Hecht and was law clerk to a federal judge in the Middle District of Alabama.
+He has also served as a briefing attorney to Texas Supreme Court Chief Justice Nathan Hecht as well as a federal judge in the Middle District of Alabama.

-Mr. Yarborough earned his law degree from the University of Texas School of Law where he served on the Texas Law Review.
+Mr. Yarborough earned his law degree from the University of Texas School of Law where he graduated in the top 10% of his class and served on the Texas Law Review.
 He is a graduate of Georgetown University.

 The University of Texas School of Law, J.D., 2012, with honors